 v.
 Any other behavior that violates the Student Code of Conduct of the University

-- When consumption of alcoholic beverages is permitted, such consumption is limited to beer and unfortified wine (wines that contain 16% or less alcohol by volume).
-Distilled alcoholic beverages are prohibited except at events held at a licensed establishment or where alcohol is served by a licensed third party vendor.
+5. Consumption of Prohibited Form of Alcohol: When consumption of alcoholic beverages is permitted, such consumption is limited to beer and unfortified wine (wines that contain 16% or less alcohol by volume).
+Distilled alcoholic beverages are prohibited except at events held at a licensed establishment or where alcohol is served by a licensed third-party vendor.

-- The sale of alcoholic beverages on campus is prohibited except for sales by University approved licensed vendors.
+9. Sale of Alcoholic Beverages: The sale of Alcoholic Beverages on campus, except for sales by University-approved licensed vendors.

-- Drinking practices or games that promote misuse of alcohol (e.g. shotgunning, shots, consuming a minimum volume of alcohol within a set time period and chugging) are prohibited.
+12. Drinking Practices or Games that Promote Misuse of Alcohol (e.g. shot-gunning, shots, consuming a minimum volume of alcohol within a set time period and chugging)

-- Unauthorized Containers: Secondary containers (e.g. cups) for alcohol must be transparent or translucent.
+13. Unauthorized Containers or Paraphernalia: Secondary containers (e.g. cups) for alcohol must be transparent or translucent.
 Beer bongs, funnels, or any other paraphernalia which encourage or support alcohol misuse are prohibited, even for those of legal drinking age.

-- No reference to alcoholic beverages, illegal drug use or off-campus bars/taverns may appear on any poster, sign, flyer, or university organization’s or social media posting (except programming/prevention messaging from approved offices within university departments).
+14. Advertising, Referencing or Promoting Alcoholic Beverages, Drug Use, or Bars/Taverns: No reference to alcoholic beverages, illegal drug use or off-campus bars/taverns may appear on any poster, sign, flyer, or social media posting (except programming/prevention messaging from approved offices within University departments).
 This includes, but is not limited to, College Night, Drink Specials, BYOB or Your Favorite Beverage.
 Student organizations or student initiatives that involve election campaigns are also not allowed to reference alcoholic beverages or off-campus bars/taverns as part of election marketing.

 b.
 State Issued Identification